exxeleron/qErlang/README.md

 - Demonstration of how to use the `peek` API function for message routing based on partial decoding of messages

 In qErlang, q types deserialize to Erlang tuples of the form `{<q type>, <data>}`.
 The [`qErlang_test.erl`](https://github.com/exxeleron/qErlang/blob/master/test/qErlang_test.erl) file in the `test` directory is a useful reference with examples of deserialized q objects of various types.

+## Limitations

+qErlang does not support compressed messages.
+In practice it means that in most use cases the KDB+ server has to be on the same host as the process using the qErlang module.
+[KDB+ IPC documentation](http://code.kx.com/q/ref/ipc/) provides information on when  a KDB+ server wil compress an outgoing message.